For Seattle, layoffs at Amazon, Meta and across tech a mixed blessing

 At Google, an employee in the company’s Seattle cloud operation said colleagues who used to routinely scan openings at other companies now seemed more focused on keeping their current role.

-“I’ve heard some people go, ‘Okay, you know, I’m going to try harder with my current job,’” the employee said.
+“I’ve heard some people go, ‘OK, you know, I’m going to try harder with my current job,’” the employee said.

 Seattle Times reporter Heidi Groover contributed to this report.